History of Medway (Farthing Corner) services

 In 2001, the service area were rated "acceptable" by The AA.

 In 1991, Which? told motorists to avoid the service area, complaining about views of the motorway, long queues and poor service.
-It was reported to be one of the worst in the country.
+It came last out of their sample, meaning it was widely reported to be the worst service area in the country.

 A 1978 government review described the service area as "depressing".